 CRFs model the conditional distribution p(y|x) of a network, where x represents observations and y represents true labels associated with a graphical structure (Sutton and McCallum, 2012).
 Since no assumptions are made on x, CRFs can accurately describe the conditional distribution with complex dependencies in observation variables associated with a graphical structure that is used to constrain the interdependencies between labels.
 Therefore, CRFs have been successfully applied in diverse areas of machine learning such as analysis of texts (Peng et al., 2011), bioinformatics (Li et al., 2008; Liu et al., 2006; Sato and Sakakibara, 2005), computer vision (He et al., 2004; Sminchisescu et al., 2006) and natural language processing (Choi et al., 2005; Lafferty et al., 2001).

 In order to study the network properties and structure of cortical ensembles we constructed CRF models using population responses to visual stimuli from layer 2/3 neurons of primary visual cortex in awake head-fixed mice (Figure 1A).
 We used high contrast oriented grating as visual stimuli.
 Population vectors representing the coordinated activity of neuronal groups were inferred from calcium imaging recordings (Carrillo-Reid et al., 2015b) and used as training data (Figure 1B).
 We defined activity events from each neuron as nodes in an undirected graph, where each node can have two values: ‘0’ corresponding to non-activity, and ‘1’ corresponding to neuronal activity.
 In this way nodes interact with each other by connecting edges, which have four possible combinations ‘00’, ‘01’, ‘10’, and ‘11’, depending on the values of the two nodes on the edge.
 The two values associated with nodes and the four values associated with edges are characterized by a set of parameters called node potentials (ϕ0,ϕ1) and edge potentials (ϕ00,ϕ01,ϕ10,ϕ11) correspondingly (Figure 1C).
 These parameters are also known as potential functions and reflect the scores of individual values on each node and edge.
-Using part of the observation data, we first estimated model parameters and then performed cross-validation on held-out data.
+Using part of the observation data, we first estimated model parameters and then performed cross-validation on held-out data (see Experimental Procedures).
 Need numbers and statistics.
 The final normalized product of the corresponding nodes and edge potentials describes the likelihood that a given neuronal population exhibits a specific activation pattern.
 This could also be understood as the probability to estimate different network states from observed population vectors (Figure S1).